-Costs and expenses, excluding expenses associated with purchases of crude oil and lubrication oil, decreased \$0.9 million for the three months ended March 31, 2003.
-The decrease was made up of a \$2.1 million decrease in operating, general and administrative expenses, partially offset by a \$1.0 million increase in operating fuel and power and a \$0.2 million increase in taxes - other than income taxes.
-Operating, general and administrative expenses decreased \$2.1 million from the prior year period primarily due to \$1.6 million of higher environmental assessment and remediation costs in 2003, \$1.7 million of expense in 2003 from the net settlement of crude oil imbalances with customers and \$0.4 million of higher legal costs in 2003 related to the litigation and settlement with D.R.D.
-Environmental Services, Inc. These decreases were partially offset by increases of \$0.2 million in consulting and contract services primarily related to compliance with the Sarbanes-Oxley Act of 2002, increased labor costs primarily due to an increase in the number of employees between years as a result of the acquisition of Genesis and higher pipeline maintenance expenses due to pipeline rehabilitation expenses associated with our integrity management program.
-Operating fuel and power increased \$1.0 million primarily as a result of the acquisition of the Genesis assets and higher volumes in 2004.
-Taxes - other than income taxes increased \$0.2 million due to slight increases in property tax accruals.
+Costs and expenses, excluding expenses associated with purchases of crude oil and lubrication oil, increased \$1.0 million for the six months ended June 30, 2004, compared with the six months ended June 30, 2003.
+The increase was made up of a \$1.5 million increase in operating fuel and power, a \$0.6 million increase in depreciation and amortization expense and a \$0.1 million increase in taxes - other than income taxes, partially offset by a decrease of \$1.2 million in operating, general and administrative expenses.
+Operating fuel and power increased \$1.5 million primarily as a result of the acquisition of the Genesis assets and higher volumes in 2004.
+Depreciation and amortization expense increased \$0.6 million due to the assets placed in service as a result of the Genesis acquisition.
+Taxes - other than income taxes increased \$0.1 million due to increases in property tax accruals.
+Operating, general and administrative expenses decreased \$1.2 million from the prior year period primarily due to \$3.1 million of higher environmental assessment and remediation costs in 2003, \$1.7 million of expense in 2003 from the net settlement of crude oil imbalances with customers and higher legal costs in 2003 related to the litigation and settlement with D.R.D.
+Environmental Services, Inc. These decreases were partially offset by a \$1.5 million increase in pipeline integrity management expenses associated with our integrity management program, increases in consulting and contract services primarily related to compliance with the Sarbanes-Oxley Act of 2002 and increased labor costs primarily due to an increase in the number of employees between years as a result of the acquisition of Genesis.